 Conclusion

-This guide may seem big but you can do this process in a few hours.
-If you have any doubt just tweet or send me an email: diogoepf at icloud dot com.
+This guide may seem long, but you can do this process in a few hours.
+If you have any doubt, just get in touch.